MiledKalbourji/CSCI401W/assignments/assignment4/finalDeliverable.md

 ### Elevator Pitch

 Summarize your product's value proposition with relatable examples.
 For instance, explain how your app's streamlined user interface improves navigation for users, enhancing their overall experience.
+(Miled)- Our app is streamlined the user interface and how seamlessly connects the user accounts automatically saves.
+As well as with a clean UI, teachers can navigate the software and easily understand the program.

 ### Product Demo